ItzDerock/discord-html-transcripts/README.md

       resolveUser: (userId: string) => Awaitable<User | null>,
       resolveRole: (roleId: string) => Awaitable<Role | null>
     },
-    poweredBy: true // Whether to include the "Powered by discord-html-transcripts" footer });
+    poweredBy: true, // Whether to include the "Powered by discord-html-transcripts" footer
+    useNewCSS: true, // Whether to use the New CSS or old, although if you are going for a realistic look to discord, use old.
+    headerText: "Yay!
+I love my messages! | {date}", // Show a string on top of the transcript.
+Optional
+    headerColor: "green" // Your choice of color for that specific string.
+Remember this color is for CSS.
+Which means whatever color system compatible with CSS can be used.
+Optional | Default is green
+});
 ```